Rod Ansell: Survival ordeal

 In May 1977, shortly after completing a buffalo catching job in Kununurra, Western Australia, Ansell decided to travel to the Victoria River on what he claimed was a fishing trip.
 He was not specific about his plans, only telling his then-girlfriend Lorraine he would be back in a few months.
-When Ansell's motorboat was capsized and sunk by "something big" (he later sensationally claimed it was a whale), no one knew where to find him.
+When Ansell's motorboat was capsized and sunk by "something big", no one knew where to find him.
 Ansell managed to board his tender, a small dinghy with only a single oar, and retrieve his two 8-week-old bull terriers and a small amount of equipment (a rifle, a knife, some canned food, and bedding).
 But with no fresh water, Ansell was in a perilous situation, stranded almost 200 km from the nearest permanent human settlement, and one of his dogs had a broken leg.

 During the night, Ansell's dinghy drifted out to sea, eventually washing up on a small island at the mouth of the Fitzmaurice River, north of the Victoria River.
 Over the next 48 hours, Ansell travelled up the Fitzmaurice on tidal flows, becoming severely dehydrated but eventually finding fresh water above the saltwater tidal range.
 Ansell subsisted on wild cattle and buffalo, hunting by day to feed himself and his dogs.
 He sometimes resorted to drinking cattle blood as a substitute for water, the fluids helping to maintain his body's electrolyte balance.
 He was also able to follow bees to their hive to retrieve honey.
 During the night, Ansell slept in a tree fork out of reach of crocodiles, although he shared the tree with a brown tree snake.
 At one point, he shot a 5 m crocodile, whose head he kept as a souvenir.